MW55/Natrix/README.md

 */host/results* is the full path to a local folder in which the results of the workflow should be stored for the container to use.

 */host/input_folder* is the full path to a local folder in which the input (the *project* folder, the *project*.yaml and the *project*.csv) should be saved.

+*/host/demultiplexed* is the full path to a local folder in which the demultiplexed data, or, if demultiplexing is turned off, the input data will be saved.

 After you connected to the container shell, you can follow the [running Natrix manually](#running-natrix-manually) tutorial.